PortsMaster/PortMaster-Website/content/markdown/porting.markdown

 So we can't just use any game, compile it and run it.

 Most CFWs that support PortMaster don't have full OpenGL or Display Drivers: So no openGL and no x11 / weston.
+With the new WestonPack Runtime from Binary [WestonPack Wiki](https://github.com/binarycounter/Westonpack/wiki/) a lot of these may work now.

 Generally speaking Anbernic devices running a Rockchip SoC for example use the old 3.x Linux kernel with proprietary ARM drivers for Mali and not Panfrost.
 So only OpenGL ES is available for Linux.